maykinmedia/objects-api/docs/api/performance.rst

     **CPU(s)**: x2 (Intel Xeon E312xx)
     **Hard drive**: 52GB

+The tests run under the following conditions:

+* 500 total objects are used to ensure compatibility across older versions without pagination.
+* 4 unique objecttypes.
+* A single user simulates requests for a duration of 5 minutes.

 We run the tests after every major version of the Objects API.
 After that, we report and document the stats.
 This careful analysis allows us to showcase our high-quality optimization process.

 Results
 _______